Massa Lubrense, Marine Reserve of Punta Campanella, Naples

 Mrs Carey Tesler (Guest)

-We stayed here for two nights as part of a tour of the Amalfi coast, and I'd have to say it was probably our favourite of the four great hotels we visited.
+We stayed here for two nights as part of a tour of the Amalfi coast, and I'd have to say it was probably our favorite of the four great hotels we visited.
 It's a little off the beaten track, which adds to its charm, and has a very comfortable, chilled-out atmosphere slightly unusual among hotels of this class.
 Service is relaxed but efficient, overseen by the charming and hands-on 30-something owner-manager Antonino Acampora and his sister.
-The design of the hotel throughout is cool white minimalism, but you're likely to be sold on the place within the first five minutes - as soon as you see the spectacular views from the terrace bar, visible as soon as you walk through the front door and offering a panorama stretching over the entire bay of Naples, with the island of Capri perfectly positioned in the centre of the frame.
+The design of the hotel throughout is cool white minimalism, but you're likely to be sold on the place within the first five minutes - as soon as you see the spectacular views from the terrace bar, visible as soon as you walk through the front door and offering a panorama stretching over the entire bay of Naples, with the island of Capri perfectly positioned in the center of the frame.

-A steep walk up the hillside from reception bring you to the equally photogenic infinity pool (unheated!), which from the loungers appears to blend seamlessly into the bay hundreds of metres below.
+A steep walk up the hillside from reception bring you to the equally photogenic infinity pool (unheated!), which from the loungers appears to blend seamlessly into the bay hundreds of meters below.
 Our room was spacious, enhanced by a sweet little garden with its own olive tree and views over the outdoor jacuzzi and the bay beyond.
 Very nice, although the lighting in the bathroom was a little dim.
 The restaurant is great too, also situated on the panorama terrace and offering fine dining without too much fussiness, with a glorious setting sun as your breath-taking backdrop.

 It's worth noting that there isn't too much to do or see in the immediate vicinity.
 This is definitely the quieter part of the coast.
 The hotel has a beach club a short taxi ride away at Nerano, but it was closed when we visited and didn't look very interesting.
 Instead we had a simple but very pleasant lunch at Il Cantuccio, one of several well-regarded restaurants situated on Nerano's rather basic shingle beach.
-Whichever one you visit, be sure to try the spaghetti with zucchini, the village speciality.
+Whichever one you visit, be sure to try the spaghetti with zucchini, the village specialty.

 Cooking class in Amalfi